 If you have found this article helpful, please follow our company’s LinkedIn or Blog, where more content will be emerging.
 If you would like to test our solution to see for yourself how IP Fabric can help you manage your network more effectively, please contact us through www.ipfabric.io.

 A lively debate sparked up after Networking Field Day 23, where we presented IP Fabric to a panel of delegates and hundreds of eager online viewers.
 Could we class our solution as a "Source of Truth" for the network?
 The conclusion was "Yes".
 And "No".
 So why the confusion and what did the question actually mean?
-I thought I'd try and get to the bottom of it ...!
+I thought I'd try and get to the bottom of it!

 Network automation has come a long way.
 Once, that meant CLI scripts that you created by "mail merge", then rolled into your network over a telnet session.
-Now we have sophisticated automation platforms which take desired state and through configuration templates, functions, modules and APIs, can push that state into network devices (and if you're really lucky, roll them back again if they didn't complete.)
+Now we have sophisticated automation platforms that take desired state and through configuration templates, functions, modules, and APIs, can push that state into network devices (and if you're really lucky, roll them back again if they didn't complete.)
 But where does that desired state come from?
 You need to decide and record which features and parameters you want to enable and push out to which devices ...

-And so you create a database - a bunch of spreadsheets, SQL, DCIM (Data Center Infrastructure Manager) or IPAM (IP Address Management) system - containing those feature definitions and parameters.
+And so you create a database - a bunch of spreadsheets, SQL, DCIM (Data Center Infrastructure Manager), or IPAM (IP Address Management) system - containing those feature definitions and parameters.
 And your templates are rendered using the data from that system into intended config state.
 This is typically referred to as the "Source of Truth", SoT (or sometimes "Single Source of Truth", SSoT).

 The idea is that there is only one place to store that data - the ultimate reference source of desired configuration.
 Update that and the implied intention is that the network config is required to be changed.
-Typically that information would be version controlled and tracked, often using git or a similar VCS (version control system).
+Typically that information would be version-controlled and tracked, often using git or a similar VCS (version control system).

 ... when it doesn't hold all the information in one place!
 A Single Source of Truth can simply be a placeholder or proxy for the collection of reference sources for individual pieces of the network data puzzle.